wouterboomsma/eigency/README.md

     return ndarray(_function_w_mat_retval())
 ```

-As mentioned above, you can always replace `Matrix3d` with
+As mentioned above, you can replace `Matrix3d` (or any other Eigen return type) with
 `PlainObjectBase`, which is especially relevant when working with
 Eigen object that do not have an associated convenience typedef.